Eng4SJ/Project-Proposal-Guide/Readme.md

 Depending on the goals and curriculum of your course, this repository will likely be most useful as simply a source of undeniably-implementable engineering projects whose deprioritization is nigh impossible to justify, even to an ardent opponent of the development of a more socially-conscious engineering practice.

-In addition, I've provided a **lesson plan teaching how to find these potential projects** and how to document them [here]().
+In addition, I'll soon be providing a **lesson plan teaching how to find these potential projects** and how to document them [here](ESJ-Ideation-Workshops/Overview.md).
 This lesson plan focuses on several key thrusts:
 - *Finding Structural Causes:* Generalized Lotus Diagrams, multiple scales of analysis
 - *Unblocking Engineers' Ideation:* challenging assumptions, breaking functional and field fixedness, finding better frameworks
 - *Verifying Appropriateness:* seeking outside perspective, avoiding common failure modes